-Gay Male Reboot Of ‘TheGolden Girls’ Starring George Takei Keeps Getting Rejected Due To Homophobia And Ageism
+Gay Male Reboot Of ‘The Golden Girls’ Starring George Takei Keeps Getting Rejected Due To Homophobia, Ageism

 While there have been many gay characters on network TV, a sitcom with an ensemble cast of all-gay characters is uncharted territory.
 However, Zimmerman is right about the fan interest in the Golden Girls reboot.

 “What?
 They were making a gay version of Golden Girls with George Takei?
-I woulda watched the hell outta that!”reads one recent tweet about the series.
+I woulda watched the hell outta that!” reads one recent tweet about the series.

 “It would be a hit!” wrote another potential viewer.